SHLCNU/FDFNet/README.md

 # FDFNet
-The codes will be released after the paper is published.
+The codes will be released after the paper is accepted.